google/caliban/paper/paper.md

 research - interactive development, local execution, cloud execution and data analysis in a notebook environment.

-With Caliban, the user simply writes code and runs it using Caliban's various subcommands, instead of executing code directly on their machine.
-This process is, for the researcher, just as easy as executing code directly: all the user needs to do is specify required packages in a `requirements.txt` file.
+With Caliban, the researcher executes all code using Caliban's various subcommands.
+This process is, for the researcher, just as easy as executing code directly.
+To prepare a research environment, all they need to do is specify required packages in a `requirements.txt` file and Caliban will automatically make those dependencies available inside the container.

 Behind the scenes, all software execution has moved inside of a Docker container.
 This makes it transparent to move that execution from a local